-The northern flicker is a woodpecker with a different way of searching for food than its other species counterparts.
-Whereas most woodpeckers forage on trees, this one will forage mainly on the ground, particularly for ants.
+DIET: The northern flicker is a woodpecker with a different way of searching for food than its other counterparts.
+Whereas most woodpeckers forage on trees, this one forages mainly on the ground, particularly for ants.

-The tongue of the northern flicker can reach out up to two inches (5 cm) beyond their bill, which is very useful for them to reach ants in the ground.
+NOTES: The tongue of the northern flicker can extend out up to two inches (5 cm) beyond their bill, which is very useful for them to reach ants in the ground.
 Not only do these birds eat ants, but they also use the formic acid from these insects to preen themselves as a protection from parasites.

-Here’s a video of a northern flicker ‘cleaning up’ the spaces between the concrete slabs of a garden path, by gobbling up the small brown ants below with its long tongue.
+Below is a video of a northern flicker ‘cleaning up’ the spaces between the concrete slabs of a garden path, by gobbling up the small brown ants below with its long tongue.
 It seems oblivious to the two mourning doves foraging in that area.